emattiza/BoilerplatePP/README.md

 ## Usage

 1. Make sure you have [Cookiecutter](https://github.com/audreyr/cookiecutter) installed.
 If not take a look at [its documentation](http://cookiecutter.rtfd.org/).
-2. Run `cookiecutter https://github.com/Paspartout/BoilerplatePP` in your Terminal.
+2. Run `cookiecutter https://github.com/emattiza/BoilerplatePP` in your Terminal.
-3. Your brand new C++ project should be aviable in your given repo_name.
+3. Your brand new C++ project should be available in your given repo name.

 ## Built upon great projects